Romxno/30-Days-of-Terraform/day-01/README.md

 # Day 1: Your Terraform Adventure Starts Here

-> From manual clicks to automated infrastructure—discover the power of code
+> From manual clicks to automated infrastructure ~ discover the power of code

 **Full Story:** [Explore on Medium](https://medium.com/@shubhampauranik/day-01-terraform-the-foundation-of-modern-infrastructure-cf921051ff69)